 At times, the temptation to “take refuge in work” could appear, in the sense of not discovering work’s transformative social dimension, conforming ourselves to a false spiritualism.
 Sanctified work is always a lever for the transformation of the world, and the usual means by which the changes that dignify people’s lives are brought about, so that charity and justice truly permeate all relationships.
 The work thus accomplished will be able to contribute to purifying the structures of sin, making them into structures within which integral human development is really possible.

-Faith helps us to conserve our confidence in the future.
+Faith helps us to maintain our confidence in the future.
 As St. Josemaría assured us, “our apostolic work will contribute to peace, to the collaboration of people with each other, to justice, to avoiding war, to avoiding isolation, to avoiding both national and personal selfishness.
 It will do so because everyone will realize that they are part of the whole great human family, which is directed by God’s will towards perfection.
 In this way we will help remove the all too common anxiety and fear of a future marked by fratricidal resentments.
 In addition, we will strengthen in souls and in society peace and harmony: tolerance, understanding, mutual relations, love.”

 The personal dimension